ormeiry/-3-2-1-sort-/README.md

 ## A sorting visualization web app

 ### I created this project after finishing an amazing Udemy course on data structure & algorithms.
+### I was thinking to myself, how can I show some of the things I have learned in the course?...
+This is the result.
 ### What can you do?
 generate an array,
 Pick the size of the array and the speed you want the sorting algorithm to move in!